fleet-actions/ec2-runner-pool-manager/docs/architecture/overview.md

 ### Expiration, Thresholds, and Termination

-Instances cannot run indefinitely.
-To prevent instances from getting stuck or running longer than intended, each state (created, running, idle) carries a threshold—a timestamp indicating how long an instance may safely remain in its current state.
+If, for some reason, instances from getting stuck or running longer than intended, each state (created, running, idle) carries a threshold - this is a timestamp indicating how long an instance may safely remain in its current state.

 If the instance surpasses this timestamp, it’s considered expired: